A tunnel can be built near England's Stonehenge -- and campaigners aren't happy

 "If the government is serious about a green recovery from the pandemic it should be investing in public transport, but instead we're getting more traffic and more pollution," George said.

-But the move was welcomed by England Heritage, which manages the prehistoric site.
+But the move was welcomed by English Heritage, which manages the prehistoric site.

 A spokeswoman for English Heritage told CNN in a statement that replacing the "busy" A303 with a tunnel would "transform Stonehenge, reunite the landscape and allow people to not only better enjoy and understand the ancient stones but to explore the surrounding countryside and discover its many other fascinating prehistoric monuments."